 2. Visualize your past events.

-Close your eyes, breadth deeply and let your imagination flow.
+Close your eyes, breathe deeply and let your imagination flow.
 Imagine all the great moments you have experienced.
 Live them again in your minds eye.
 Make those great moments brighter, bigger and bring them closer to yourself.

 3. Note down the best moments.